 - Researching artwork to find out information such as ownership and origin

-With RAM's solutions, it aims to reduce the money laundering activities in the art world.
+With RAM's solutions, it aims to reduce money laundering activities in the art world.
 RAM states that the fake documents and procedures that have been inspected are due to the fact that the institution where the transaction took place did not take such measures.

-Fight Anti-Money Laundering Crimes in the Art World
+Fight AML Crimes in the Art World

 Although the art world's existing regulations are seen as insufficient, compliance with these regulations reduces money laundering activities.
-With the Know Your Customer (KYC) and Customer Due Diligence (CDD) procedures proposed by these regulations to obliged institutions, obliged institutions can recognize their customers and realize the risks before the purchase or sale process takes place and measures can be taken according to these risks.
+With the Know Your Customer (KYC) and Customer Due Diligence (CDD) procedures proposed by these regulations to obliged institutions, obliged institutions can recognize their customers and realize the risks before the purchase or sale process takes place, and measures can be taken according to these risks.
 Artworks should be able to make an internal risk assessment, and this risk assessment plays an important role in reducing existing crimes.

 According to AML regulations, sanction lists, PEP lists, and Adverse Media data are components that show and affect the customer's risk level.
 Sanction Scanner's AML Name Screening Software enables companies to check their customers on real-time and global comprehensive AML data.
 The Sanction Scanner database consists of data from more than two hundred countries.
 This data includes enforcement, PEP, and Adverse Media data.
 With our AML Name Screening Software, companies can control their customers within seconds with API, batch scanning, and web options.
 At the same time, institutions can perform CDD and KYC processes in accordance with the aml obligations with our institutions' name screening tool.